liborty/TokenCrypt/README.md

 This should result in recovered original state of `indir`, securely saved in between.

+### Summary

-Summary: `impcrypt` (import crypt) matches the keys, decrypts the indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.
+`impcrypt` (import crypt) matches the keys, decrypts the indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

 ## Background Scripts and Programs (not needed by the user)